BgeeDB/bgee-unil/src/markdown/support/rnaSeqProcExprValues.md

 The Distinct rank count column provides information about unique rank counts in the `Library ID` (column 2).
 It is used to weight the rank information coming from this library when computing expression ranks and expression scores.

 ##### <a name="lib_col29"></a>Max rank in the expression mapped condition (column 29)
 The Max rank in the expression mapped condition column provides the max rank over all libraries in this condition.
-It is used to normalized ranks between conditions when computing expression ranks and expression scores.
+It is used to normalize ranks between conditions when computing expression ranks and expression scores.

 ##### <a name="lib_col30"></a>Run IDs (column 30)
-The Run IDs column refers to a sequencing run associated to `library ID` (column 2).
+The Run IDs column refers to a sequencing run associated to a `library ID` (column 2).

 ##### <a name="lib_col31"></a>Data source (column 31)
 Data repository from where the raw files were extracted.
-Collect all `Run IDs` (column 30) correspondent to the a target `library ID` (column 2).
+Collect all `Run IDs` (column 30) correspondent to a target `library ID` (column 2).

 ##### <a name="lib_col32"></a>Data source URL (column 32)
 URL pathway to the data repository where is located the `library ID` (column 2).